yuxqiu/toys/README.md

 4. `tiny-fmt`: A simple implementation of C++ `format`
 5. `q-benchmark`: q-benchmark is a command-line benchmark tool inspired by hyperfine
 6. `cpp-as-rust`: a set of header files that aims to provide Rust-like programming experience in C++
+7. `threadpool`: a simple implementation of ThreadPool in C++17 with benchmark.

 # License